Zach Colman (00:05):

-Uh, unfortunately the CFL hasn’t had a chance to play, this year, they, they rolled the season over and, we’ll, we’ll pick back up again in 2021. but the, Ontario hockey league looks like it’s going to start right now where we’re predicting in, in early February with a training camp in January.
-So it’s very exciting because we’ll hopefully be able to bring in a limited number of fans into the stadias well as our television broadcasts.
-So we saw some great successes, I would say with, leagues like the NBA and the NHL who conducted bubble like operations. but we’re slowly starting to see other, other, other organizations like that.
-If a major league baseball and NFL who are taking some forays into exploring what, what else could be outside of the bubble.
+Uh, unfortunately, the CFL hasn’t had a chance to play, this year,, they rolled the season over and, we’ll, we’ll pick back up again in 2021. but the Ontario hockey league looks like it’s going to start right now where we’re predicting in, in early February with a training camp in January.
+So it’s very exciting because we’ll hopefully be able to bring in a limited number of fans into the stadiums well as our television broadcasts.
+So we saw some great successes, I would say, leagues like the NBA and the NHL which conducted bubble-like operations. but we’re slowly starting to see other, other, other organizations like that.
+If major league baseball and NFL are taking some forays into exploring, what else could be outside of the bubble?
 And I think that’s what we’re going to start to see, here in Canada shortly.

 Greg Amiel (04:39):

-So the past couple of months have been really focused on continuing to drive value for, for sponsors.
-And we’ve developed a program that, we call the, our nation corporate heroes and our nation is, is the, the nickname that we give to the Ottawa red Black’s, fan base.
-So our, our nation corporate heroes is a program that was developed for partners to, to develop a great relationship with our fans and, and create some advocacy for the brands that are helping bring football back quicker. so this is generally focused around, number one, some great digital integrations as, as you were referring to before.
+So the past couple of months have been really focused on continuing to drive value, for sponsors.
+And we’ve developed a program that, we call them, our nation corporate heroes and our nation are, is the nickname that we give to the Ottawa red Black’s, fan base.
+So our, our nation corporate heroes is a program that was developed for partners to, develop a great relationship with our fans and, and create some advocacy for the brands that are helping bring football back quicker. so this is generally focused around, number one, some great digital integrations, as you were referring to before.
 So finding ways to engage our fans online, secondly finding ways to engage our fans in the community as well here more locally, and of course, give brand exposure, to our, our brand, our sponsors across our, our site.

 Greg Amiel (05:43):

-And in the case of, of the Ottawa red blacks and 60 sevens, our stadium is located in a great urban area with retail, commercial and residential real estate.
-Therefore the it’s still a very area where we can put up lots of advertising, hopefully start to do some more events in the near future.
+And in the case, of the Ottawa red blacks and 60 sevens, our stadium is located in a great urban area with retail, commercial, and residential real estate.
+Therefore it’s still a very area where we can put up lots of advertising, hopefully, start to do some more events in the near future.
 So that’s where really what I’ve been focused on the past several months is trying to find the right solutions to make sure that our partners continue to feel, and understand that we are driving value for them during the pandemic, even though we’re not playing on the field.

 Zach Colman (06:20):